tarsisexistence/routeshub/README.md

 ## Slice
-The `Slice` is a modular entity that contains stateful module routes.
+`Slice` is a modular entity that contains stateful module routes.

 There are two ways to create the `slice`:
 - **createRoot**
 - **createFeature**

-Each function takes the routes list `Routes` from @angular/router and list of options in any order to provide route name options as you see above (where we customized the route name by path) and local hub key as you could see in the example above.
+Each function takes the `routes: Routes` and list of options ({ root: 'NAME OF EMPTY PATH, wildcard: 'NAME OF ** PATH'}) to provide route name options as you have seen above (where we customized the route name by path) and local hub key as you have seen in the example.
 It provides an opportunity to fetch slice by key instead of slice name.

-**Root** creator invokes only once to initialize the hub in application.
-It takes initial (app) the note and produces a `slice` which will be used for subsequent feature creators (to connect each other as tree).
+**Root** creator invokes only once to initialize the hub in the application. `createRoot` takes initial `appNotes` and produces a `slice` which will be used for subsequent feature creators to connect each other as a single tree.

 ```typescript
 // possible records